 - Application of systematic reviews in educational research

 - Assessment of instructional designer competencies

 - Applying principles of cognitive science in online learning

 - Human computer interaction

-- Caskurlu, S., Richardson, J.C., Alamri, H. A., Chartier, K., Farmer, T. S., Janakiraman, S., Strait, M., Yang, M. (submitted).
+- Caskurlu, S., Richardson, J.C., Alamri, H. A., Chartier, K., Farmer, T. S., Janakiraman, S., Strait, M., Yang, M. (accepted).
 Cognitive load and online course quality: Insights from instructional designers in a higher education context.
-Educational Technology Research and Development.
+British Journal of Educational Technology.

-- Caskurlu, S., Maeda, Y., Richardson, J. C., & Lv, J. (under review).
+- Caskurlu, S., Maeda, Y., Richardson, J. C., & Lv, J. (2020).
 Teaching presence in relation to students’ satisfaction and learning in the online environment: A narrative synthesis and meta-analysis.
 Computers and Education.

 - Exter, M., Ashby, I., & Caskurlu, S. (2019).
 Elusive expectations for a novel program design: Contrast between program intentions and student recruitment and retention.
 The Journal of Competency-Based Education.

 - Caskurlu, S. (2018).
 Confirming the subdimensions of teaching, social, and cognitive presences: A construct validity study.
 The Internet and Higher Education, 39, 1-12.

 - Caskurlu, S. & Ashby, I. (2018).
 Integrated learning and assessment system in competency-based higher education program.
 International Journal of Learning Technology, 13 (4), 352-368.